jordles/notes/Postgres.md

 ## Data Types

+**General Rules:**
+- id column of any table is SERIAL.
+- Storing a number without decimals is INTEGER.
+- Storing a number with decimals and it needs to be exact is NUMERIC.
+- Storing a number with decimals and the decimal doesn't matter is DOUBLE PRECISION.

+On PGAdmin, the data type is defaulted to the most appropriate data type, however you can reassign it manually for ex: `SELECT (2::DECIMAL)` and postgres will throw an error if the data type is incorrect / out of range.
 | Column Data Types                  | Description                                                                                     |
 | ---------------------------------- | ----------------------------------------------------------------------------------------------- |
 | SMALLSERIAL                        | A number that is automatically incremented.
 1 to 32767                                          |